- Speak to your vet first — While some foods are fine for most dogs, others may not benefit from a bland dog diet.

 - It’s pretty easy to get what you need — Many staples of a bland food diet are available in the grocery store’s vegetable aisle, so helping your dog’s upset stomach shouldn’t be too much of a challenge.

-When your dog shows signs of an upset stomach — like vomiting or diarrhea — your veterinarian may recommend a bland diet for your dog.
-Your pup’s typical kibble may be too rich for their upset belly to handle.
+When your dog shows signs of an upset stomach — like vomiting or diarrhea — your veterinarian may recommend a bland diet.
+Your pup’s typical wet or dry food may be too rich for their upset belly to handle.
 To help your dog’s digestive tract heal, vets may suggest switching your pup to more digestible foods.

-A bland diet consists of plain and easily digested foods with no added flavor, seasoning, or fats.
-Some of the most popular choices include lean proteins, like chicken and ground turkey, white rice, pumpkin, bone broth, and even baby food.
-There are also pre-made prescription bland foods your vet can prescribe.
-A bland diet can help your dog’s stomach settle and also provides essential nutrients your dog needs on the road to recovery.
+Bland diets consist of plain, easily digested foods with no added flavor, seasoning, or fats.
+The most popular choices include lean proteins, like chicken and ground beef, white rice, pumpkin, bone broth, and even baby food.

 Once you’ve come up with a plan of action with your vet, the next step is making a bland diet meal for your dog.
 Below are some of the most popular bland diet recipes you can make to help your dog feel better.

 - ⅓ cup Cottage cheese

 - ⅓ cup Skinless and boneless chicken breast

 How to prepare: